habitat-sh/habitat/www/source/docs/reference/plan-syntax.html.md

   - Redirect stderr to stdout (e.g. with `exec 2>&1` at the start of the hook)
   - Call the command to execute with `exec <command> <options>` rather than running the command directly.
 This ensures the command is executed in the same process and that the service will restart correctly on configuration changes.

+  It is important to also consider what side effects the command to execute will have.
+For example, does the command spin off other processes in separate process groups?
+If so, they may not be cleaned up automatically when the system is reconfigured.
+In general, the command executed should behave in a manner similar to a daemon, and be able to clean up properly after itself when it receives a SIGTERM, and properly forward signals to other processes that it creates.
+For an even more specific example: let's say you are trying to start a node.js service.
+Instead of your command being `npm start`, you should use `node server.js` directly.

   A run hook can use the following as a template:

   ~~~ bash